JessicaP1998/OGPC2016/design_doc.md

 Jessica:
 Working on designing the circuit for the controller and having a list of all of the supplies that we need.
 Additionally creating a compatible class for receiving input from the Arduino.

-18/2/2016
+2/18/2016

+Sasha:
-Sasha: I have created seperate classes for movement and have figured out how to select within a set area and have that change the background.
+I have created seperate classes for movement and have figured out how to select within a set area and have that change the background.
 The next step is to draw and combine the code with Jessica.

+Jessica:
-Jessica: I have finished the controller design and the class to communicate the controller.
+I have finished the controller design and the class to communicate the controller.
 Also I have started on the CAD design for the controller case and the settings menu.
 We will be combining the code and reaching the final steps of the basic mechanics.

+3/11/2016

+Sasha:
+Working on the art work, and finishing up the GameScreen class.
+She has made an instructions page, and we have finished combining our code.
+Now the game will accept controller input.

+Jessica:
+After combining code with Sasha, I have been working on finishing the soldered controller and should finish that before spring break.
+Also I plan on finishing the CAD drawings during Spring Break.